orvalho/Google-homepage-customization-Chrome-extension/README.md

 # Google homepage customization (Chrome extension)

-This a small extension that changes background and a bit of the font of your Google homepage.
+This is a small extension that changes background and a bit of the font of Google homepage.

-View before:
+Background - amazing surf photo.
+Font - text in search bar is large and bold.

+## Before:
 ![before](images/before.png)

-View after:
+## After:
 ![after](images/after.png)

+Background image was taken from [here.](https://www.pexels.com/photo/sea-beach-waves-surfing-4899/) Icon image was taken from [here.](https://www.iconfinder.com/icons/104454/google_icon#size=48)